 A recent Reuters.com report detailed a study showing how government officials have notified physicians about how their prescribing patterns may lead to more patients becoming dependent on painkillers.
 However, it appears that physicians are ignoring them.
-In the meantime, addiction to pain medicines, particularly opiod based drugs, has risen dramatically since the 1990’s, with deaths due to overdoses quadrupling between 1999 and 2014.
+In the meantime, addiction to pain medicines, particularly opioid based drugs, has risen dramatically since the 1990s, with deaths due to overdoses quadrupling between 1999 and 2014.

-Because of this, it is important for an injured worker to consult with an attorney (as well as a competent physician) to get advice on how a worker can return to work without the need or benefit of dangerous drugs.
+Because of this, it is important for an injured worker to consult with a Los Angeles workers comp attorney (as well as a competent physician) to get advice on how a worker can return to work without the need or benefit of dangerous drugs.